USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_VSED_DIAG: gravitational settling diagnostic file
 [Return to Table 7-1](#vsed_diag_t)

 This optional 3-D CCTM file contains diagnostic output of particle gravitational settling velocities (m s<sup>-1</sup>).
-This file is created in addition to the vertical dispersion paramet er file if both the VDIFF_DIAG_FILE environment variable and the gravitational sedimentation environment variable (CTM_GRAV_SETL) are set to Y (Default is N).
+This file is created in addition to the vertical dispersion parameter file if both the VDIFF_DIAG_FILE environment variable and the gravitational sedimentation environment variable (CTM_GRAV_SETL) are set to Y (Default is N).

 <a id=ltngdiag1></a>
 ### CCTM_LTNGHRLY: hourly lightning emissions file
 [Return to Table 7-1](#ltngdiag1_t)

 This optional 3-D CCTM file contains hourly lightning NO emissions (mol/s) calculated in-line by the CCTM.
-This file is only created if the CTM_LTNGDIAG_1 environment variable is set to Y (Dfault is N).
+This file is only created if the CTM_LTNGDIAG_1 environment variable is set to Y (Default is N).

 <a id=ltngdiag2></a>
 ### CCTM_LTNGCOL: hourly column total lightning emissions